 Costco's brand socks have a great reputation and can generally be found for ~\$25/4-pack.

 Walmart Wool Socks

 Look for Realtree Wool Hiker socks or Wrangler Merino Wool Socks.
 They generally aren't as durable as the Kirkland or Darn Tough options but should last a semester.

-Darn Tough Hiker Micro Crew Cushion These socks set the bar for durability.
+Darn Tough Hiker Micro Crew Cushion

+These socks set the bar for durability.
 If they ever get a hole you can send them back for a new pair, no questions asked.

-\$25 | Men's Sizing | Women's Sizing

-10.10 ner
+Functional Recommendation

+Basics that will fully meet your needs

+Upgraded Recommendation

+Worth considering if you will use it after OA

+Sleeping Bag

-Equipment: 🚗 Functional Recommendations Basics that will fully meet your needs Upgraded Recommendation Worth considering if you 1 Sleeping Bag We require a sleeping bag rated for 15 degrees or colder.
-You should look for a "mummy" shaped bag that has synthetic insulation, compresses down to smaller than a basketball, and weighs less than 5lbs.
-Marmot Trestles 15 \$115 and \$126 Under 6ft Tall Over 6ft Tall Do NOT bring a down sleeping bag.
-If they g to dry! et wet they cease to insula 1 Sleeping Pad (optional) Some students choose to bring an inflatable pad.
+We require a sleeping bag rated for 15 degrees or colder.
+You should look for a "mummy shaped bag that has synthetic insulation, compresses down to smaller than a basketball, and weighs less than 5lbs.

+Marmot Trestles 15

+\$115 and \$126 | Under 6ft Tall | Over 6ft Tall

+Do NOT bring a down sleeping bag.
+If they get wet they cease to insulate and take days to dry!

+Sleeping Pad (Optional)

+Some students choose to bring an inflatable pad.
 Inflatable pads must have an R-value (insulation value) over 3.0, should weight less than 2.5lbs, and should compress to a small size.

-Use the foam pad OA provides Thermarest Trail Lite This pad provides mo than the foam pads w high r-value. \$80 Under 5'5" Over 1 Headlamp and Spare Batteries Students are required to bring a headlamp.
+Use the foam pad OA provides

+Thermarest Trail Lite

+This pad provides more loft and comfort than the foam pads while maintaining a high r-value.

+\$80 | Under 5'5" | Over 5'5"

+Headlamp and Spare Batteries

+Students are required to bring a headlamp.
 You should not bring hand-held flashlights.
 We've found that headlamps from name brands (Black Diamond, Petzl, Princeton Tec) are more reliable and have better battery life than others.

-Black Diamond Revolt 350 This lightweight headlamp has great feature rechargeable battery.
-It also features a red li reading at night. \$30 One Size 2 32oz Water Bottles Students need at least two 32oz water bottles.
+Black Diamond Revolt 350

+This lightweight headlamp has great features, great quality, good battery life, and a rechargeable battery.
+It also features a red light that most students prefer to use when reading at night.

+32oz Water Bottles

+Students need at least two 32oz water bottles.
 Some students choose to bring a hydration bladder (Camelbak).
 If you bring a bladder you must still bring two 32oz bottles.

-1L Powerade or Gatorade bottles from the supermarket 32oz Wide Mouth Nat On Opening Day you v opportunity to purcha with OA's logo on the \$12 One Size 2 Small Bottles of Sunscreen Please bring SPF 30 or greater.
+1L Powerade or Gatorade bottles from the supermarket

+32oz Wide Mouth Nalgene Bottles

+On Opening Day you will have the opportunity to purchase Nalgene bottles with OA's logo on them.

+2 Small Bottles of Sunscreen

+Please bring SPF 30 or greater.
 2 smaller bottles is preferable to 1 medium.
 Many instructors also use a small tube of zinc oxide for their face, especially on climbing and paddling trips.

+The classic design.
+It comes in a variety of colors and patterns.
+On Opening Day you will have the opportunity to purchase a Crazy Creek with OA's logo on it.

+\$55 | Various Colors

+Crazy Creek Original Chair

+Crazy Creek Style Camp Chair

+OA students use these almost daily both in the woods and on campus.
+Because we're not tethered to desks, anywhere can become a classroom!

+Don't bring a smart watch that requires charging, an analog watch without an alarm, or any watch you would be sad to damage or lose.

+Digital Watch with Alarm

+Timeliness is important even on expeditions.
+Please bring an inexpensive digital watch with

+Morakniy Companion

+Great quality, all-round knife.
+You will learn how to use a fixed blade knife safely and effectively during your semester.

-1 Crazy Creek Style Camp Chair OA students use these almost daily both in the woods and on campus.
-Because we're not tethered to desks, anywhere can become a classroom Crazy Creek Original Chair The classic design.
-It comes in a variety of c have the opportunity to purchase a Crazy Cr \$55 Various Colors 1 Digital Watch with Alarm Timeliness is important even on expeditions.
-Please bring an inexpensive digital watch with an alarm.
-Don't bring a smart watch that requires char any watch you would be sad to damage or lo 1 Pocket Knife (Recommended) If you chose to bring a knife, a lighter one is preferable.
-Please avoid bulky multi-tools, heavy leatherman, and the classic red "Swiss Army Knives" with many functions.
-Morakniv Companion Great quality, all-round knife.
-You will learn l and effectively during your semester. \$15 One Size now to use a fixed blade kn
+Pocket Knife (Recommended)

+If you chose to bring a knife, a lighter one is preferable.
+Please avoid bulky multi-tools, heavy leathermen, and the classic red "Swiss Army Knives" with many functions.

+Montem Aluminum Flip-Lock Poles

+Black Diamond Trail Trekking Poles

-1 Pair of Trekking Poles (Recommended)
+Pair of Trekking Poles (Recommended)